 - Analyze scores and decide which test to retest on.
-83.4% of LEAP students improve!
-Only 57% of all students increase on a second attempt.
+83.4% of LEAP students improve while only 57% of all students nationally increase on a second attempt.

 - If necessary (not always the case), do additional prep (LEAP offers individualized tutoring) to strengthen weak areas on the test.

-The ACT with writing (learn why you should take it with writing!) costs $58.50 (up 10% from last year) and the SAT $57.
-With LEAP’s approach, you are looking on average at $59 in testing fees since the state of Ohio now pays for one of your attempts!
-Test day time investment from the time you arrive at the testing site to testing with breaks is about 4 hours.
+The ACT with writing (learn why you might want to take it with writing!) costs $62.50 (up 6% from last year) and the SAT $60.
+With LEAP’s approach, you are looking on average at $61 in testing fees since the state of Ohio now pays for one of your attempts!
+Test day time investment from the time you arrive at the testing site to testing with breaks is about 4+ hours.
 So the proven approach is 8 hours invested if you start by taking only one test or 12 hours if you take both on the first round which will at least double your cost.

 The college bound journey is an expensive one: college visits, testing, test prep, applications and more.
 Save money where you can it can help pay for college later.